cybersamx/go-recipes/template/advanced/README.md

 # Advanced Template

-We have a recipe called [html-template](../html) that provides sample code where serve substituted content using Go templates.

-However, in production we require more sophistication that includes a more polished UI and form submission.

-* The Material Design Components (MDC) to spiffy the UI.
-Instead of referencing the MDC from the CDN, this recipe uses the components that are installed locally and uses webpack to build and bundle the MDC into a bundle.
-It includes Go code to serve the webpack.
-* Sample code to submit a form.
+This is a web application where its content is rendered on the server side using the `html/template` package.
+The app leverages the Material Design Components (MDC) to implement a spiffy UI.
+The MDC components are bundled as a custom webpack in the web page.

 ![Website screenshot](images/website-screenshot.png)